ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/odom/setup_odom_gz_classic.md

 # Setting Up Odometry - Gazebo Classic { #setting-up-odometry-gazebo-classic }

-In this guide, we will be looking at how to integrate our robot’s odometry system with Nav2.
+In this guide, we will be looking at how to integrate our robot's odometry system with Nav2.
 First we will provide a brief introduction on odometry, plus the necessary messages and transforms that need to be published for Nav2 to function correctly.
 Next, we will show how to setup odometry with two different cases.
 In the first case, we will show how to setup an odometry system for a robot with already available wheel encoders.